Cheesy Chicken Broccoli Orzo: A Creamy One-Pot Comfort Dinner

 Prep and Sear

-Start by patting your chicken dry so it browns properly.
-Heat olive oil in a deep skillet over medium-high heat, then add the chicken.
-Sear for about 5–6 minutes, stirring occasionally until the edges turn golden.
-Remove the chicken and set it aside—you’ll finish cooking it with the orzo later.
+Pat the chicken dry to brown it well.
+Heat olive oil in a deep skillet over medium-high heat, then add chicken.
+Sear 5–6 minutes until golden with occasional stirring.
+Remove chicken and set aside; finish cooking it with the orzo later.

 Build the Flavour Base